Miltonnare/CovidData/README.md

 Within these digital notebooks, rows of infection rates, recovery statistics, vaccine rollouts, and economic indicators were not just numbers—they were stories.
 Stories of resilience, inequity, progress, and loss.
 Through real-time visualization, correlation analysis, and machine learning models, patterns began to surface—revealing hotspots, predicting trends, and informing policy decisions that saved lives.

+Jupyter’s open ecosystem allowed collaboration across borders, bringing together minds from different disciplines in a shared effort to decode a crisis.
+It turned raw data into insight, silence into understanding.

 ## 👨‍💻 Author and Acknowledgements

 * Developed by [Milton](https://github.com/Miltonnare)